-- Snow Days: The Early Head Start classroom will not open if the Oneonta school district remains closed for bad weather.
-Please listen to local radio stations for announcements. - Two-Hour Delays: When there is a two-hour delay in the Oneonta City School District, Early Head Start will begin at 10:00am.
-A small breakfast will be available at the start of the program day; subsequent meals will be provided according to the regular daily schedule. - Facility Problems: Centers may close for mechanical problems (e.g., broken water pipe, electrical issues).
-An announcement will be made on the local radio stations if the center must close for the day.
-If problems arise while your child is at the center, the early dismissal procedure will be followed. - Early Dismissal: Early Head Start will close early for emergencies.
-If the classroom dismisses early, center staff will contact you to pick up your child please be sure your contact information and emergency contact information is up to date.

-• Illness: Early Head Start will not open (or may close early) if instructed by the Department of Health or if illness of staff creates a supervision/ratio issue.
-Please listen to local radio stations for announcements.
-If a situation occurs while your child is at the center, early dismissal procedures will be followed.
+- Head Start classrooms that start at 9:00am; these classrooms will open at 10:00am. - Full-day (6.5 hour) programs When there is a two-hour delay in the school district where your child's center operates, Head Start classes will begin two hours after the regular daily start time, with the exception of SUCO's UPK/Head Start program, which will begin at 10:30am.
+A light breakfast will be available at the start of the program day; subsequent meals will be provided according to the regular daily schedule. - Facility Problems: Centers may need to close for mechanical problems (e.g., broken water pipe, electrical issues).
+Staff will contact families to make them aware of the center closure in these situations.
+If facility problems arise while your child is at the center, the early dismissal procedure will be followed. - Early Dismissal: Head Start will close early for emergencies.
+If classrooms dismiss early, center staff will contact you please be sure your contact information and emergency contact information is up to date.
+Children will be transported back home by their usual means of transportation (bus or self-transport). - Illness: Head Start centers will not open (or may close early) if instructed by the Department of Health or if illness of staff creates a supervision/ratio issue.
+Staff will contact families to make them aware of the center closure in these situations.
+If a situation occurs while your child is at the center, the early dismissal procedure will be followed.